mmlab-aueb/nmp/TENeMP-volumetric-streaming/README.md

 #### producer application parameters
 The following parameters are available for the producer application:
--ENABLE_HOLE_PUNCHING 1 //0 true, 1 false
+*ENABLE_HOLE_PUNCHING 1 //0 true, 1 false
--ENABLE_SFU 1 //0 true, 1 false
+*ENABLE_SFU 1 //0 true, 1 false
--ENABLE_BnW: <boolean> Disables color rendering; ignores colour information of point clouds.
+*ENABLE_BnW: <boolean> Disables color rendering; ignores colour information of point clouds.
--COLOR_MODE: <unsigned> 0 for sending RGB for each point, 1 for sending color frame and textures; the latter is still under development
+*COLOR_MODE: <unsigned> 0 for sending RGB for each point, 1 for sending color frame and textures; the latter is still under development

--ENABLE_FRAME_HASHING: <boolean> Enables estimating the hash values of received point clouds for estimated (post-experiment) reliability.
+*ENABLE_FRAME_HASHING: <boolean> Enables estimating the hash values of received point clouds for estimated (post-experiment) reliability.
--ENABLE_DETAILED_TIMING: <boolean> Enables logging the time of individual operations during packet and point cloud processing.
+*ENABLE_DETAILED_TIMING: <boolean> Enables logging the time of individual operations during packet and point cloud processing.
--ENABLE_FEC: <boolean> Enables FEC supported by affect library [9] -- currently under development.
+*ENABLE_FEC: <boolean> Enables FEC supported by affect library [9] -- currently under development.
--STOP_AT: <unsigned> Stops application after sending N packets; can be omitted to run forever
--DROP_POINTS_RATE: <unsigned> Drops 1 of N points in a point cloud, e.g., 2 results in 50% reduction, 4 results in 25% reduction and so on.
+*STOP_AT: <unsigned> Stops application after sending N packets; can be omitted to run forever *DROP_POINTS_RATE: <unsigned> Drops 1 of N points in a point cloud, e.g., 2 results in 50% reduction, 4 results in 25% reduction and so on.
--EXCLUDE_A_COLOUR: <boolead> Ignored the transparency byte in RGB -- obsolete
--DRACO_COMPRESSION_LEVEL: <unsigned> The compression level of draco encoder
--QUANTIZATION_BITS: <unsigned> The quantization bits of draco encoder
--HOLE_PUNCHING_SIGN_SRV: <unsigned> The IPv4 address for communicating with the UDP hole punching server, the SFU or MCU.
+*EXCLUDE_A_COLOUR: <boolead> Ignored the transparency byte in RGB -- obsolete *DRACO_COMPRESSION_LEVEL: <unsigned> The compression level of draco encoder *QUANTIZATION_BITS: <unsigned> The quantization bits of draco encoder *HOLE_PUNCHING_SIGN_SRV: <unsigned> The IPv4 address for communicating with the UDP hole punching server, the SFU or MCU.
--HOLE_PUNCHER_PORT: <unsigned> The port for communicating with the UDP hole punching server, the SFU or MCU.
+*HOLE_PUNCHER_PORT: <unsigned> The port for communicating with the UDP hole punching server, the SFU or MCU.
--CONSUMER_IP: <unsigned> The IPv4 address for sending packets from the consumer app.
+*CONSUMER_IP: <unsigned> The IPv4 address for sending packets from the consumer app.
--CONSUMER_PORT: <unsigned> The port for sending packets from the consumer app.
+*CONSUMER_PORT: <unsigned> The port for sending packets from the consumer app.
--NUM_OF_ENCODING_THREADS: <unsigned> the number of threads used during compression
--CHUNK_SIZE: <unsigned> The size of chunks that will be transmitted over UDP
+*NUM_OF_ENCODING_THREADS: <unsigned> the number of threads used during compression *CHUNK_SIZE: <unsigned> The size of chunks that will be transmitted over UDP

 #### consumer application parameters
 The following parameters are available for the consumer application:
--ENABLE_HOLE_PUNCHING: <boolean> Enables the mediation of a UDP hole punching server.
+*ENABLE_HOLE_PUNCHING: <boolean> Enables the mediation of a UDP hole punching server.
 Feature is tested but not documented.
--ENABLE_SFU: <boolean> Enables the mediation of a UDP hole punching server.
+*ENABLE_SFU: <boolean> Enables the mediation of a UDP hole punching server.
 Feature is tested but not documented.
--ENABLE_UI: <boolean> Enables the openGL window for rendering the 3D point clouds to the nodes screen.
+*ENABLE_UI: <boolean> Enables the openGL window for rendering the 3D point clouds to the nodes screen.
--ENABLE_BnW: <boolean> Disables color rendering; ignores colour information of point clouds.
-Must be same with producer
--ENABLE_FRAME_HASHING: <boolean> Enables estimating the hash values of received point clouds for estimated (post-experiment) reliability.
+*ENABLE_BnW: <boolean> Disables color rendering; ignores colour information of point clouds.
+Must be same with producer *ENABLE_FRAME_HASHING: <boolean> Enables estimating the hash values of received point clouds for estimated (post-experiment) reliability.
--ENABLE_DETAILED_TIMING: <boolean> Enables logging the time of individual operations during packet and point cloud processing.
+*ENABLE_DETAILED_TIMING: <boolean> Enables logging the time of individual operations during packet and point cloud processing.
--ENABLE_FEC: <boolean> Enables FEC supported by affect library [9] -- currently under development.
+*ENABLE_FEC: <boolean> Enables FEC supported by affect library [9] -- currently under development.
--HOLE_PUNCHING_SIGN_SRV: <String> The IPv4 address for communicating with the UDP hole punching server, the SFU or MCU.
+*HOLE_PUNCHING_SIGN_SRV: <String> The IPv4 address for communicating with the UDP hole punching server, the SFU or MCU.
--HOLE_PUNCHER_PORT: <unsigned> The port for communicating with the UDP hole punching server, the SFU or MCU.
+*HOLE_PUNCHER_PORT: <unsigned> The port for communicating with the UDP hole punching server, the SFU or MCU.
--LISTENING_PORT: <unsigned> The port for receiving packets from the producer app.
+*LISTENING_PORT: <unsigned> The port for receiving packets from the producer app.
--NUM_OF_ENCODING_THREADS: <unsigned> the number of threads used during compression.
+*NUM_OF_ENCODING_THREADS: <unsigned> the number of threads used during compression.
 Must be same with consumer app

 ## Output/Logs